 Newcomer Settlement Program

-The Newcomers´ Settlement Program assists newcomers who are settling, adjusting and contributing to life in Canada and Durham Region.
-This program is funded by the Ontario Ministry of Citizenship and Immigration (MCI).
+The Newcomer Settlement Program assists newcomers who are settling, adjusting and contributing to life in Canada and Durham Region.
+This program is funded by the Ontario Ministry of Children, Community and Social Services (MCCS).

 We can arrange for interpreters for other languages if needed.